 Cons: Speed jump ropes are not for beginners.
 It takes coordination, endurance, and good muscle tone to keep up the pace for a full workout.
 If you are serious about jump roping, however, or want to add some exercise “tricks” to your workout, this is the rope to aspire to.
 Speed ropes tangle easily, and the plastic coating tends to wear away when used on rough surfaces or outdoors.

-Leather jump ropes lost some of their popularity once PVC ropes hit the fitness scene.
-But some old-school jumpers, especially boxers and martial artists, still favor these traditional jump ropes.
+Though they lost some of their popularity once PVC ropes hit the fitness scene, some old-school jumpers, especially boxers and martial artists, still favor these traditional jump ropes.
 They can be quite fast, although not as fast as a speed jump rope.
 Many have wooden handles.

 Pros: Favored by some professionals, leather jump ropes are very durable and easy to pack.
 Because the cable is somewhat thick, it doesn’t tangle as easily as a plastic cable, and the leather doesn’t make much noise when it hits the ground.